 If you need your score because you’re in the market for a mortgage, auto loan or new credit card, you can purchase your FICO score (the one most lenders use when making lending decisions).

-There are also many financial websites that offer credit monitoring for a monthly fee; these will typically give you your score and updated reports regularly.
+You can buy your FICO score directly from myFICO via its Advanced and Premium tiers (though there’s also a free tier that includes your FICO score).
+There are also many services that offer credit monitoring for a monthly fee; these will typically give you your score and updated reports regularly.

 How to understand credit scores